 Thank you for your interest in installing Rosetta paving products.
 You will find that these products truly combine the look of natural stone with the efficiency and consistency of concrete pavers.
-The following guide lays out proper installation techniques for Rosetta Grand and Dimensional Flagstone, slabs as well as for Old Mission Pavers.
+The following guide lays out proper installation techniques for Rosetta Grand and Dimensional Flagstone slabs as well as for Old Mission Pavers.
 For optimal color blending you must mix and install products from several different pallets simultaneously.
 We hope this provides helpful tips for a fast, enjoyable installation.

-1. SAFETY
+SAFETY

-Make safety your top priority when installing Rosetta paving products.
-Before starting your project, be sure to address the following points:
+Make safety a top priority when installing Rosetta paving products.
+Before starting your project, be sure to address the following points: 1 Contact your local utility marking service prior to making any excavation.
+Be sure to

-- Contact your local utility marking service prior to making any excavation.
-Be sure to follow all governmental safety regulations. - Always wear the appropriate personal protective equipment (PPE) including gloves, steel toed boots, safety glasses, hearing protection, and any other needed safety gear. - Flagstone slabs are heavy.
+- 1. Contact your local utility marking service prior to making any excavation.
+Be sure to follow all governmental safety regulations. - 2.
+Always wear the appropriate personal protective equipment (PPE) including gloves, steel toed boots, safety glasses, hearing protection, and any other needed safety gear. - 3.
+Flagstone slabs are heavy.
 Follow proper lifting techniques to avoid back injury.
 Also, use two people to set larger pieces.

-2. PROJECT PLANNING
+PROJECT PLANNING

 The first step in installing Rosetta paving products is to plan your project.
-Paver layout and placement is important to insure a functional and good looking installation.
+Paver layout and placement is important to ensure a functional and good-looking installation.
 Remember, Rosetta flagstone products are suitable for pedestrian loading only (patios, walkways, etc.) and will not support the load of a vehicle.
 Old Mission Pavers are suitable for vehicular loading.

-3. EXCAVATION AND BASE PREPARATION
+EXCAVATION AND BASE PREPARATION

 Once you are ready to start construction, you will need to lay out the project area.
 Mark out the area of the installation with marking paint.
 Mark a second line 12" (305 mm) outside of the first line that indicates the area to be excavated.
-This overexcavation will allow for proper base installation.
+This over-excavation will allow for proper base installation.

-Excavate to the required depth and grade for the installation of the specific Rosetta paving product you are installing (see cross sections for minimum recommended excavation depths).
-Once the excavation depth has been established, compact the sub-grade well using a plate tamper.
-At this point, Rosetta Hardscapes recommends laying a woven geo-textile down before applying any granular base materials.
+Excavate to the required depth and grade for the installation of the specific Rosetta paving product you are installing (see cross-sections for minimum recommended excavation depths).
+Once the excavation depth has been established, compact the subgrade well using a plate tamper.
+At this point, Rosetta Hardscapes recommends laying a woven geotextile down before applying any granular base materials.